 Bake for 15-18 minutes, on the center rack in your oven, or until caramelized.

-Optional: Toast the almonds in a dry skillet for a few minutes, until slightly golden and fragrant.
-Serve over the top of the Brussels sprouts.
+If you’d like to add the almonds, toast them in a dry skillet for a few minutes, until slightly golden and fragrant.
+Sprinkle them over the top of the roasted Brussels sprouts.

-Store leftovers in the fridge in an airtight container for a few days or freeze.
+Store leftovers in the fridge in an airtight container.

-Tips on How to Make Easy Keto Roasted Balsamic Brussels Sprouts
+Tips for How to Make Perfect Keto Roasted Brussels Sprouts

 There are several different ways you can prepare Brussels sprouts for a Keto diet.
 Pan frying in bacon grease might be the most popular way and it gives them lots of flavor!
 In fact, you can try these Stir Fried Brussels Sprouts with Bacon to get that that wonderful flavor!